grafana/faro-web-sdk/docs/sources/tutorials/quick-start-browser.md

 ## Usage examples

-Below are some examples of how to use the SDK to manually push data, set user & session.
+The following examples show how to use the SDK to push data manually and set users and sessions.

 ```ts
 import { LogLevel } from '@grafana/faro-core';